High-level idea

 - Actor-critic method (combination of value-based and policy-gradient methods): the actor attempts to learn a policy by receiving feedback from the critic.

-- $\gamma \in [0,1]$ is the discount factor that manages the importance levels of future rewards.
+- γ∈[0,1] is the discount factor that manages the importance levels of future rewards.